osama-maree/osama-maree/README.md

 - 👯 I’m looking to collaborate on *make a project that simulates Facebook to be the first in the world*

 - 🤝 I’m looking for help with How to become perfect in programming

 - 👨‍💻 All of my projects are available at [https://github.com/osama-maree](https://github.com/osama-maree)

 - 💬 Ask me about react, nodeJs, Orm sequelize, redux, dfs, A*, greedy search, bfs, lfs, ids, etc.....
+- 💬 here is my CV <a href="https://drive.google.com/file/d/11mAYCuq3Rx9z3T79uzOr_6l_AJOCpzX9/view?usp=sharing>Osama Maree </a>
 - 📫 How to reach me osamamarei2001@gmail.com

 - ⚡ Fun fact Very calm and serious at the same time